-Course Code SSC007 Course Title Universal Human Values: Understanding Harmony Type of Course HS LTP 300 Credits 3 Course Prerequisite Nil Course Objective 1.
+Course Code SSC007 Course Title Universal Human Values: Understanding Harmony Type of Course HS LTP 3:0:0 Credits 3 Course Prerequisite Nil Course Objective 1.
 Development of a holistic perspective based on self- exploration (CO) about themselves (human being), family, society and nature/existence.
-(00) 2.
-Understanding (or developing clarity) of the harmony in the human being, family, society and nature/existence 3.
+2. Understanding (or developing clarity) of the harmony in the human being, family, society and nature/existence 3.
 Strengthening of self-reflection.
-4. Development of commitment and courage to act.
+1000 4.
+Development of commitment and courage to act.
 Course Outcome(CO) By the end of the course, students are expected 1.
-Tobecomemoreawareofthemselves, and their surroundings (family, so 7.6 ciety,nature) 12.04/ 2.
-More responsible in life, and in handling problems with sustainable St. mills solutions.
-Allerton Mr. J. 3.
-Keeping human relationships and human nature in mind.
+Tobecomemoreawareofthemselves, and their surroundings (family, so ciety, nature) 1000.0 2.
+More responsible in life, and in handling problems with sustainable solutions.
+Channel M. 3.
+Keeping human relationships and human nature in mind. and the second SYLLABUS

-Course Introduction-Need, Basic Guidelines, Content and Process for Value Education
+Course Introduction- Need, Basic Guidelines, Content and Process for Value Education

-- 1. Purpose and motivation for the course, recapitulation from Universal Human Values-I. - 2.
-Self-Exploration-what is it?
-Its content and process; 'Natural Acceptance' and Experiential Validation-as the process for self-exploration. - 3.
-Continuous Happiness and Prosperity- A look at basic Human Aspirations - 4.
-Right understanding, Relationship and Physical Facility- the basic requirements for fulfillment of aspirations of every human being with their correct priority. - 5.
-Understanding Happiness and Prosperity correctly- A critical appraisal of the current scenario. - 6.
-Method to fulfill the above human aspirations: understanding and living in harmony at various levels.
+1. Purpose and motivation for the course, recapitulation from Universal Human Values-I.

+2. Self-Exploration-what is it? - Its content and process; 'Natural Acceptance' and Experiential Validation-as the process for self-exploration.

+3. Continuous Happiness and Prosperity- A look at basic Human Aspirations

+4. Right understanding, Relationship and Physical Facility- the basic requirements for fulfillment of aspirations of every human being with their correct priority.

+5. Understanding Happiness and Prosperity correctly- A critical appraisal of the current scenario.

+6. Method to fulfill the above human aspirations: understanding and living in harmony at various levels.

-Understanding Harmony in the Human Being - Harmony in Myself!
+Understanding Harmony in the Human Being -Harmony in Myself!